Penton Hook

 Penton Hook Island temporary closure

-We apologise for any disruption this closure may be causing.
-We know the importance of this site to the local community and we are committed to keeping everyone updated on our progress.
+Keeping the public safe is one of our priorities and we apologise for any inconvenience this closure may be causing.
+We know the importance of this site to the local community, and we are committed to keeping everyone updated on our progress.

 These trees pose a high risk of injury to people from falling branches, collapsing trees and branches on the ground causing trip hazards.